enasequence/read_docs/faq/taxonomy.md

-# Taxonomic Classifications for Your Samples
+# Tips for Sample Taxonomy

 ## The Tax Database